Vyral/base-template/_posts/2021-04-29-going-green-with-starview-greenhouses.md

 {% include excerpt.html %}

-Today I’m at one of my favorite places in Louisville this time of year: [Starview Greenhouses.](https://www.starviewgreenhouses.net/) I’ve been here many times, and I love the amount of life in this area.
+Today I’m at one of my favorite places in Louisville this time of year: *[Starview Greenhouses.](https://www.starviewgreenhouses.net/)* I’ve been here many times, and I love the amount of life in this area.
 I just can’t get enough.&nbsp;

 **Starview Greenhouses is made up of 2.5 acres undercover, an acre of trees and shrubs, and another greenhouse with nothing but house plants, succulents, and cacti.**

-They’re basically the same size that they’ve always been, but we’re not allowed to grow as many plants last year due to the pandemic.
+They’re basically the same size that they’ve always been but were not allowed to grow as many plants last year due to the pandemic.
 As a result, they’ve amped it up for 2021.
 I usually come here to get tomato plants, which they have in several different varieties.

 {% include pullquote.html %}